amschel99/Bitcoin-notes/src/wallets.md

-# Summary of Deterministic Key Generation and HD Wallets
+# Deterministic Key Generation and HD Wallets

 ## Hash Functions and Deterministic Key Generation
 - A **hash function** always produces the same output for the same input, but even a slight change in input results in a completely different output.